FabianMaeurer/TensorCategories.jl/docs/src/Basics/BaseFields.md

 not turn every ball-valued calculation into symbolic algebra: its scalars are still enclosures rather than exact algebraic expressions.

-Categorical predicates over a ball field use the corresponding numerical criterion at the field's working precision.
+Supported categorical predicates over a ball field use the corresponding numerical criterion at the field's working precision.
 They do not reject an input merely because it lacks an exact symbolic certificate.
 Unless a predicate explicitly documents a rigorous certificate, a successful result means that the defining equations hold to the chosen working precision.
 Ball arithmetic can nevertheless certify particular conclusions, such as nonvanishing or strict separation, when the computed enclosures imply them.
 The pages introducing each categorical structure state the equations tested by its predicate.

 Continue with [simple objects and finite-length categories](@ref simple-objects).